-The 2014 ECF Princess Margriet Award was presented to Teatro Valle Occupato from Rome and Teodor Celakoski from Zagreb at an official ceremony at BOZAR Centre for Fine Arts, in Brussels on 18 March 2014.
+The 2014 ECF Princess Margriet Award for Culture was presented to Teatro Valle Occupato from Rome and Teodor Celakoski from Zagreb at an official ceremony at BOZAR Centre for Fine Arts, in Brussels on 18 March 2014.

 Teatro Valle Occupato saved Italy’s oldest theatre from an uncertain future in 2011 by occupying it.
 Since then, the loose-knit collective of performers, directors, technicians and citizens transformed the space into one of Europe’s most ground-breaking cultural venues reinvigorating cultural life in the heart of Rome.
 The group focuses on keeping the Teatro Valle open to all by using non-hierarchical decision making to involve greater democratic participation.
 In constructing and defending culture as a process that is continuously shaped in public with others, this community inspires similar initiatives all over Europe.
 The jury has chosen to award the Teatro Valle Occupato in recognition of its collective energy in making culture a space for people to join in, where culture becomes a process that produces new values and forms of social life.